mynofapjourney/mynofapjourney.github.io/README.md

 The party is today afternoon.
 My job as waiter is yet to begin.

 Time to get out of bed now.
 Until tomorrow!

+# Day 10 - Sunday, June 11, 2023
+Good morning.
+It is normal morning time.
+I have sleps 4 hours maximum, but now for me sleep is over.

+Was at a party yesterday, working as a barman.
+It was real fun.

+Today afternoon visiting some relatives of my partner.

+I wonder how many more days will pass without sex. *sigh*